M7MOXD/Metrics_Dashboard/README.md

 - Uptime: The application/service should be up and running for atleast 99.9% of the time on monthly basis.
 - Latency: The average request response time should not exceed 15ms on monthly basis.
 - Error Rate: The 20X status codes should be recorded for not less than 99.9% of the total requests whereas the 50X and 40X status codes should be recorded for less than 0.1% on all of the http requests made in month.
+- Saturation: he overall capacity of a service (such as the percentage of memory or CPU used).
+CPU should be less than 96% within a month.

 ## Building KPIs for our plan